Article based on a lecture kept at the International Yoga Congress, Bucharest, 25th of November 2012 by Johanes Dragonoff.

 From this fundamentally larger infinity of aleph-one (e.g. real numbers) one cannot produce a bigger cardinal infinity by adding or multiplying with other infinities of the same cardinality.
 So the set of all points on an infinite plane or in n-dimensional infinite space is also having this same cardinality (aleph-one), even if the dimension of space is countably infinite!
 (For any cardinal infinity x, it holds that xn = x, where n is countable - e.g. aleph-zero).
 Only when we make another powerset of these transfinite sets do we reach the next transfinite cardinal: aleph-two.
 This next aleph (aleph-two) is the size of the set of all possible functions, mappings of real numbers to each other and it also expresses the size of the set of all possible geometrical objects.

 We can form larger and larger cardinal infinities in a similar way with powersets of previous sets without any limit to this process.
-According to so called generalized continuum hypothesis there are no transfinite cardinals between these aleph numbers that each describes the cardinality of the powerset of its predecessor.
-There cannot be a largest infinity in this collection, as one can always make a powerset of any previously biggest set and thus get a bigger infinity.
+According to so called generalized continuum hypothesis there are no transfinite cardinals between these aleph numbers, each describing the cardinality of the powerset of its predecessor.
+There cannot be a largest infinity in this collection, because one can always make a powerset of any previously biggest set and thus get a bigger infinity.

 Many contemporary mathematicians objected to Cantor’s ideas and claimed that no actual, definite, well-defined infinities exist and that mathematics should stick to what can be produced in a finite way.
 C.F.Gauss, who was developing further the infinitesimal calculus said already in 1831:

 "I protest against the use of infinite magnitude as something completed, which is never permissible in mathematics.
 Infinity is merely a way of speaking, the true meaning being a limit which certain ratios approach indefinitely close, while others are permitted to increase without restriction."